Cokie1/Find_CRAM_In_ROM_Gens_LUA_Scipt/README.md

 This Script is for Gens Emulators with Lua Script support ( Gens Re-Recording , GensR57Shell etc)

-It searches in rom for the the current CRAM data.
+It searches in ROM for the the current CRAM data.
 If found, it returns the ROM offset.